Table of Contents

 Today, I would like to prepare ravioli which are easy and don’t need many folds.
 Here, you will find recipes for traditional fillings and some delicious variations—one shape for countless combinations of ingredients.
 Shaping filled pasta may require a little expertise as you have to fold pasta sheets with careful, fast, and precise movements, but I can guarantee that you will never get bored!

-First of all: make paper-thin pasta sheet
+Make a paper-thin pasta sheet

 How to make stuffed pasta: stuff fresh egg pasta as a genuine Italian cook does

-- 3 M size eggs at room temperature
+- 3 medium eggs at room temperature

-- 1 tsp salt
+- 1 tsp of salt (5g)

-- 1 tsp oil
+- 1 tsp of olive oil

-- Sift the flour to avoid any lumps
+- Sift the flour to avoid any lumps;

 - When you have incorporated all the flour, blend the mixture using a bench scraper;